 Community Safety Accreditation Scheme

-A scheme working within the Neighbourhood Policing Team with specific devolved powers in target area to tackle anti-social behaviour and create a safer community.
+Working within the Neighbourhood Policing Team with specific devolved powers to tackle anti-social behaviour and create a safer community.

 What is the scheme?

 The Community Accreditation Scheme (CSAS) began in Boscombe in July 2016 for an initial period of 1 year.
 The scheme was then reviewed to assess effectiveness, the benefits and the value for money.
 It was decided to grant CSAS with powers for a further three years until 2020.

 CSAS officers patrol the precinct area in order to tackle anti-social behaviour and improve the environment for those visiting, living in and working in Boscombe.